Rolocost/dynosend-sdk/README.md

 ## Basic Usage

-Remember to include the Composer autoloader in your application:
+You can include the Composer autoloader in your application:

 ```php
 <?php